 - Reasonable debts and liabilities of each child and parent

 Child support ends when the child is considered emancipated.
 For most, the assumption is that the child is emancipated at the age of 19, a shift that occurred on February 1, 2017.
 This assumption takes into consideration many exceptions, including whether the child is in school or disabled.
 For many children engaged in school, the support obligation can extend through the age of 23.

 Am I obligated to pay for my child’s college expenses?

 If you and your spouse cannot agree upon contribution to college, capable parents could still be legally responsible for the cost of education.
 Many factors set forth in N.J.S.A.
 2A:34-23(a) and Newburgh v.
 Arrigo, 88 N.J.
 529 (1982) will determine how much, if any, parents will need to pay.

 Contact our Morris County child support attorneys

-Haber Silver & Simpson has decades of experience helping clients with all facets of divorce.
+Haber Silver Simpson & Russoniello has decades of experience helping clients with all facets of divorce.
 Child support and college contribution is a very significant legal matter.
-If you are interested in knowing more about this topic or need quality legal support through a child support case, contact Haber Silver & Simpson for a consultation today.
+If you are interested in knowing more about this topic or need quality legal support through a child support case, contact Haber Silver Simpson & Russoniello for a consultation today.